Reconstruction era: Suffrage

 Second, and closely related, was the issue of whether the 4 million freedmen were to be received as citizens: Would they be able to vote?
 If they were to be fully counted as citizens, some sort of representation for apportionment of seats in Congress had to be determined.
 Before the war, the population of slaves had been counted as three-fifths of a corresponding number of free Whites.
 By having 4 million freedmen counted as full citizens, the South would gain additional seats in Congress.
 If Blacks were denied the vote and the right to hold office, then only Whites would represent them.
 Many, including most White Southerners, Northern Democrats, and some Northern Republicans, opposed voting rights for African-Americans.
 The small fraction of Republican voters opposed to Black suffrage contributed to the defeats of several suffrage measures voted on in most Northern states.
 Some Northern states that had referendums on the subject limited the ability of their own small populations of Blacks to vote.

 Lincoln had supported a middle position: to allow some Black men to vote, especially U.S. Army veterans.
 Johnson also believed that such service should be rewarded with citizenship.
 Lincoln proposed giving the vote to "the very intelligent, and especially those who have fought gallantly in our ranks".
-In 1864, Governor Johnson said: "The better class of them will go to work and sustain themselves, and that class ought to be allowed to vote, on the ground that a loyal Negro is more worthy than a disloyal White man."

-As president in 1865, Johnson wrote to the man he appointed as governor of Mississippi, recommending: "If you could extend the elective franchise to all persons of color who can read the Constitution in English and write their names, and to all persons of color who own real estate valued at least two hundred and fifty dollars, and pay taxes thereon, you would completely disarm the adversary [Radicals in Congress], and set an example the other states will follow."
+In 1864 Johnson said: "The better class of them will go to work and sustain themselves, and that class ought to be allowed to vote, on the ground that a loyal Negro is more worthy than a disloyal White man."
+As president in 1865, Johnson wrote to Mississippi Governor William L. Sharkey (whom he had appointed), recommending: "If you could extend the elective franchise to all persons of color who can read the Constitution in English and write their names, and to all persons of color who own real estate valued at least two hundred and fifty dollars, and pay taxes thereon, you would completely disarm the adversary [Radicals in Congress], and set an example the other states will follow."